cloudangle-io/openiac/README.md

 # YAML

-The config yaml is abstracted to a high level making it much easier to developers to build infra with sensible defaults.
-We will keep allowing more and more flexibility without removing the sensible default layer to avoid unnecessary optimisations.
-For most applications the defaults should work without any changes eventually.
+The config yaml is abstracted to a high level making it much easier for developers to build infra with sensible defaults.
+We will keep allowing more and more flexibility without removing the sensible default layer to avoid unnecessary optimisations and out of the box infra.
+For most applications, the defaults should work without any changes.

 ```
 version: 0.1